Higher algebra of $A_\infty$ and $\Omega B As$-algebras in Morse theory II: -categories, Kan complexes and cosimplicial resolutions

 \subsubsection{Motivation}

 The operads \Ainf\ and $\Omega B As$ provide two equivalent frameworks to study the notion of "dg-algebras which are associative up to homotopy".
 See section III.2 of~\cite{mazuir-I} for a detailed account on the matter.
 In fact, the operad \Ainf\ can also be used to define the notion of "dg-categories whose composition is associative up to homotopy" : these categories are called \emph{\Ainf -categories}.
+We recall their definition in subsection~\ref{ss:n-functors}.
 They are of prime interest in symplectic topology for instance, where they appear as the Fukaya categories of symplectic manifolds.
 The notion of $\Omega B As$-categories could be defined similarly, but it has never appeared in the litterature to the author's knowledge.

 \Ainf -categories are thus "categories" which are endowed with a collection of operations corresponding to all the higher coherent homotopies arising from the associativity up to homotopy of their composition.
 They are thus \emph{operadic in essence}.
 The notion of $\infty$-category that we are going to define below, provides another framework to study "categories whose composition is associative up to homotopy" but is, on the other hand, not operadic : it does not come with a specific set of operations encoding rigidly all the higher coherent homotopies.